 Social Network (sn) as a source

-Social networks (SN) can be effective sources for establish database, the main key in social networks is to shard the individual to the common population.
-Each social network are depend users data, in general users are uploading their personal data to the SN, they are owned the decision to share information to common population.
+Social networks (SN) can be effective sources for establish database, the main key in social networks is individual sharing to the common population.

-Abdesslem, Parris, and Henderson [2011] concluded the use of SN for collecting data, they speared the collecting to two sections – collect user social behavior in SN and collect user characteristics.
-From their aspect when we used SN as our source not only collect user preference and characteristics ,we also can create social profile from the his dataThe second issuethat rise is how to collect random user data but still earn user relations?
-Fehmi [2012] used Facebook, for creating random sampling, they create recursive process that extract new users form for users friends – with this approach they achieve random sampling and successfully manage to recursive process but keep their subjects normally distributed throw all many different users.
+Abdesslem, Parris, and Henderson [2011] concluded the use of SN for collecting data, they speared the collecting to two sections – collect user social behavior and collect user characteristics.
+From their aspect used SN as our source not only collect user preference and characteristics, we also can create social profile from the his data.

+The second issue rise is how to collect random user data but still earn user relations?
+Fehmi [2012] used Facebook, for creating random sampling, in is work he created recursive process which extract new users from each user friends this approach gain random sampling.

 Related work